ember-learn/ember-blog/content/ember-data-4-12-special-release-update-2023-09-22.md

 If your app is currently stuck on a 4.x version of EmberData for reasons beyond needing to resolve deprecations or usage of ModelFragments (we're coming for you still), we'd like to hear from you!

 For those users we see still downloading 3.x versions, we'd like to hear more about where you got stuck as well.
 Was it a particular deprecation in EmberData?
 In ember-source?
-Please open a ticket on https://github.com/emberjs/data or start a discusion in the #ember-data channel on [Discord](https://discord.gg/emberjs) to discuss.
+Please open a ticket with [EmberData](https://github.com/emberjs/data) or start a discussion in the #ember-data channel on [Discord](https://discord.gg/emberjs) to discuss.